ARCCA/tutorial_nlp/_episodes/03-example.md

 ```
 {: .language-python}

-And then write a job script, for example called `npl.sh` with the following:
+And then write a job script, for example called `nlp.sh` with the following:

 ```
 #!/bin/bash --login